Holiday travel upended as forecasters warn of 'bomb cyclone'

 The wintry weather extended into Canada, causing delays and cancellations earlier in the week at Vancouver International Airport.
 A major winter storm was expected Friday into Saturday in Toronto, where wind gusts as high as 60 mph (100 kph) were predicted to cause blowing snow and limited visibility, Environment Canada said.

 Bleed reported from Little Rock, Arkansas.
-Contributing to this report were Associated Press journalists Dee-Ann Durbin in Detroit, Stephen Groves in Sioux Falls, South Dakota, and Jackie Quinn and Zeke Miller in Washington.
+Contributing to this report were Associated Press journalists Dee-Ann Durbin in Detroit, Gillian Flaccus in Portland, Oregon, Stephen Groves in Sioux Falls, South Dakota, and Jackie Quinn and Zeke Miller in Washington.

 Credit: Abbie Parr